 Trans-Antarctica Expedition of 1989 – Funatsu Keizo

-The International Trans-Antarctica Expedition of 1989 was a small 6 man team of explorers aiming to cross the continent of Antarctica without the use of mechanical aid.
+The International Trans-Antarctica Expedition of 1989 was a small 6-man team of explorers aiming to cross the continent of Antarctica without the use of mechanical aid.
 The journey was a total of 3741 miles and took a total of 220 days, using 3 sleds and a pack of 36 dogs which pulled the sleds in shifts.

-The team had almost completed their journey and were approaching the Russian scientific research base at Mirnyy, the end point of their trip were they would board a Russian vessel and leave the continent.
+The team had almost completed their journey and were approaching the Russian scientific research base at Mirnyy, the end point of their trip where they would board a Russian vessel and leave the continent.

 However moving across Antarctica is difficult and progress can be very slow in certain conditions, so the team thought it best to pitch camp 16 miles from the station instead of try and make it before dark.

 He recalls how visibility instantly disappeared and the wind was so full of snow and frost that he could only see a few feet in front of him.
-After trying to find some sigh of camp he caught sight of one of the sled leads, but after trying to follow it he lost sight and walked further than the sled would have been.
+After trying to find some sign of camp he caught sight of one of the sled leads, but after trying to follow it he lost sight and walked further than the sled would have been.

 Not knowing which direction he was facing he decided that since he was close to camp, he’d stay put and wait to be found.
 Using a pair of pliers he had in his pocket he began to dig into the frozen ground to create a hole to protect his feet, which were covered by his regular boots instead of his protected Mukluks.

-Every 20 to 30 minutes he’d stand up and jump around and shout, both in an attempt to keep warm and get some help, but the wind was so fast and loud no one heard him.
+Every 20 to 30 minutes he’d stand up and jump around and shout, both in an attempt to keep warm and get some help, but the wind was so fast and loud that no one heard him.

 Keizo recalls running towards him as fast as he could, thinking he may lose sight of him again.
-But it all ended well and he was escorted back to the tent were apart from being very cold, was otherwise unharmed.
+But it all ended well and he was escorted back to the tent where apart from being very cold, was otherwise unharmed.